There are two weight training programs for women on this website:

 - make note of the target and synergistic muscles of each exercise, as revealed on ExRx.net

 - ensure that the number of exercises and sets prescribed for opposing muscles and opposing movement patterns generally agree with the ratios.

 For example, since the strengths of your hip extensors and hip flexors should be equal, I tried to make sure that the number of exercises and sets that hit those muscles is approximately equal.

 Note that balancing the beginner program wasn’t as important as balancing the other programs because the beginner program isn’t intended to be repeated over and over again and is designed to prepare you for the subsequent programs.
 Even so, it is still relatively balanced.

 Exercises for curves

 Generally speaking, curves are the product of having a high shoulders-to-waist ratio and a low waist-to-hips ratio, producing the desired hourglass figure.
 In order to promote these ratios, I ensured that MCFS and the plateau buster program include an appropriate balance of exercises for shoulders, hips, inner and outer thighs, and especially glutes.
-This led to a few complications, which I’d like to briefly share.
+This always leads to complications, which I’d like to briefly share.

-One of the complications was that many exercises that are great for glutes, such as the squat and lunge, are also great for quadriceps.
-Since most women don’t want big quadriceps, I had to prescribe variations of these exercises that emphasize glutes and hamstrings over quadriceps (such as the sumo squat and the forward-leaning lunge).
+One of the complications is that many exercises that are great for glutes, such as the squat and lunge, are also great for quadriceps.
+Since most women don’t want big quadriceps, I prescribed variations of these exercises that emphasize glutes and hamstrings over quadriceps (such as the sumo squat and the forward-leaning lunge).
 All the while, I had to maintain the recommended quadriceps–hamstrings balance.